Written by ASAP’s expert immigration lawyers · Updated

 1. Check your case status regularly

-Important USCIS notices, such as your asylum interview notice, will arrive by mail or in your online USCIS account.
-If you receive notices by mail and you move, you can change your address with USCIS to continue receiving notices.
+The notices should arrive in your online USCIS account if you have one, or by mail if you do not.
+Check for new notices every week.
+If you move, you can change your address with USCIS to continue receiving notices.

 There is a new annual asylum fee for each year that an asylum application is pending.
 The fee is currently $102.
 USCIS is supposed to send you a notice when your annual asylum fee payment is due, with 30 days to pay.
 You can also check if your fee is due on this USCIS website.
 If the website says your fee is not due yet, you can keep checking the website every week.
 Find up-to-date information about the annual asylum fee and how to pay it here.